rasul062/SIFT-Based-Image-Stitching/README.md

 ## 🚀 Future Scope

 - Expansion to **N-image mosaicking** using cumulative homography chains.
 - Implementation of **multi-band blending** to reduce seam artifacts.

+## Note
+In order to see the application of the class in `stitcher.py` on a custom image, check `SIFTBasedImageStitching.ipynb`